seejohnrun/namp/README.md

 	fs.writeFile("SYNTAX.html", output[0]);
 });

 That's it!
-Notice that the converter, `toHTML()`, takes two parameters:
+Notice that the converter, `toHTML()`, takes three parameters:

 1. `data`, the contents of the Markdown file
-2. `options`, an object containing the following properties:
+3. `options`, an object containing the following properties:
   - `highlight` enables build-time syntax highlighting for code blocks (this is `true` by default)
   - `conref` enables conref processing and replacing (this is `false` by default)